 They survive cold season without a sniffle.
 They fly in germ-packed airplanes unscathed.
 And they somehow avoid stomach bugs that decimate the office.

 Wish you could be one of these people who never get sick?
-Try one or—even better—all of these secrets, and you too could join the club this flu season.
+Try one or—even better—all of these secrets to help boost your immune system.

 RELATED: 4 Secrets to Never Getting Sick